implse/Dynamic_Programming/README.md

 ## Technique

-#### Bottom Up Approach
+#### Bottom Up Approach (Iteration)

-Going bottom-up is a way to avoid recursion, saving the memory cost that recursion incurs when it builds up the call stack.
+Going Bottom Up is a way to avoid recursion, saving the memory cost that recursion incurs when it builds up the call stack.

 Put simply, a bottom-up algorithm "starts from the beginning," while a recursive algorithm often "starts from the end and works backwards."

 Start with the smallest solutions, the smallest subproblems and the build up each solution until we arrive at the solution to the larger subproblem.

 A benefit to the bottom up approach is that we can save space since we are working our way up.
 We only need to really memoize the last 2 values, which means we can achieve constant space O(1).

+#### Top Down Approach (Recursion)

+A top-down solution starts with the final result and recursively breaks it down into subproblems